 We acknowledge that for research using identifiable human data, researchers must normally seek consent for the collection, analysis, storage and/or reuse.
 The Declaration of Helsinki, paragraph 25 notes that it is preferable that potential research participants be informed in advance about any possible future uses of their data so that it will not be necessary to re-contact them when another such use is proposed.
 When the information in databases are anonymized and aggregated, it is often impossible to identify the source persons from whom to ask informed consent for new uses.
 This is especially true for databases that were established in the past when informed consent for future uses was not sought.
 Research ethics committees may decide to waive the informed consent requirement by considering the Declaration of Helsinki's exception to the requirement as stated in paragraph 25: “There may be situations where consent would be impossible or impractical to obtain for such research or would pose a threat to the validity of the research.
 In such situations the research may be done only after consideration and approval by a research ethics committee.”
-The CIOMS International Ethical Guidelines for Epidemiological Studies (commentary on Guideline #4) also provides support on this exception.POPIA compliance and protection of personal information
+The CIOMS International Ethical Guidelines for Epidemiological Studies (commentary on Guideline #4) also provides support on this exception.

+No reconsenting of study participants will be conducted for use of secondary data in the HE2AT Center, which meets the requirements of ethical guidelines, listed above, that are being adhered to.

+POPIA compliance and protection of personal information

 The use of health datasets requires careful consideration of data security and confidentiality.
 This is strongly guided by the relevant legislation context for each datasets including the specific country legislation around the use of personal/sensitive data and the cross-border transfer of such datasets.